Symptoms can include one or more of the following:

 - Stay home.
 Do not go to work or school.
 Do not socialise.

-- Call your GP or Healthline and check if you should get tested.
+- Call your doctor or Healthline and check if you should get tested.

 - Sneeze and cough into your elbow, and disinfect shared surfaces often.

 - If health authorities tell you to self-isolate, do so immediately.
-If you're waiting for test results you'll also need to self-isolate.
+If you are waiting for test results you will also need to self-isolate.

 How COVID-19 spreads

 COVID-19 is usually spread from person to person.
 When an infected person breathes, speaks, coughs, sneezes or sings, they may spread particles containing the virus.

 These particles range in size.
 Larger and heavier particles — droplets — quickly fall to the ground or other surfaces within seconds or minutes.
 Smaller particles — aerosols — can remain airborne for minutes to hours.
 Spread of the virus by aerosols appears to be more important than previously thought.